YatopiaMC/Yatopia/README.md

 # YAPFA
-## (Yet another Paper fork attempt)
+## (Yet another ~~Paper~~ Tuinity fork attempt)
 ## What ##

 This Fork tries to import universal patches from [EMC](https://github.com/starlis/empirecraft) and [Purpur](https://github.com/pl3xgaming/Purpur), while adding a few more "extrem" patches that modify the basic minecraft server for more performance.
+This fork was based on Paper, but is now based on [Tuinity](https://github.com/Spottedleaf/Tuinity).

 ## Building and setting up
 Run the following commands in the root directory: